How to Spot Hail Damage on Roof?

 What Size Hail Will Damage a Roof?

-Generally, Hail creates a lot of damage to your roof, but generally, the amount of damages is less by Hail because the hailstones are small in size, but if the sizes of hailstones are bigger in nature, then it may cause huge damage and a major loss for your roof.
+A frequent query among homeowners is, ‘how do you know if your roof has hail damage?‘ While hail can cause significant damage to roofs, often the extent of damage is less if the hailstones are small, but if the sizes of hailstones are bigger in nature, then it may cause huge damage and a major loss for your roof.

 1. ¼-inch Hail